Maumagnaguagno/MindFreak/README.md

 while(counter != 0)
 {
   counter -= 1
+  ...
 }
 tape[pointer] = 0
 ```

-[Nayuki] has even more optimizations!
+[Nayuki](http://www.nayuki.io/page/optimizing-brainfuck-compiler) has even more optimizations!
 Which is awesome and sad at the same time, maybe I will never have time to implement them all.
+Since I can output C code we can expect GCC to solve this problem for us.

 ### Compatibility

-Compatibility should not be a problem for a limited instruction set, but different implementations of the limits make it complex (in bold the ones supported by this project):
+Compatibility should not be a problem for a limited instruction set, but different implementations of the limits make it complex to support.
+In bold the limits supported by this project:
 - Size of cell (bit, byte, **word**, other fixed size, **unbounded**)
 - Size of tape (**pre-allocated**, **allocated as required**)
 - How the input happens (file, **read from terminal**)